CopterExpress/clover/docs/en/autolaunch.md

 chmod +x my_program.py
 ```

-When scripting languages are used, a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) should be placed at the beginning of the file, for example:
+When scripting languages are used, a <a href="https://en.wikipedia.org/wiki/Shebang_(Unix)">shebang</a> should be placed at the beginning of the file, for example:

 ```bash
 #!/usr/bin/env python3